Bolton-le-Sands Fire Station:

 Mrs. L. Bailey on 01524 825235 Email: firstname.lastname@example.org

-Permits are available by post (enclose an SAE) from Bolton-le-Sands Parish Council,
+Permits are available from the Bolton-le-Sands Parish Clerk

 Old Free Grammar School: